abraspin/abraspin/README.md

 ---
-#### I'm Abraham, an engineer-turned-developer.
-I currently live in Austin.
+#### Hello!
+I'm Abraham, an engineer-turned-developer.
+I currently live in Austin, Texas.

 - Mechanical Engineering from University of Wisconsin - Madison
 - Full-Stack Web Development from University of Texas - Austin Coding Bootcamp